mark-watson/Clojure-AI-Book/manuscript/docs_qa.md

-## Create Local Embeddings Vectors From Local Text Files With OpenAI GPT APIs
+## Create Local Embeddings Vectors From Local Text Files with OpenAI GPT APIs

 The code for handling OpenAI API calls is in the library **openai_api** in the GitHub repository for this book.
 You need to install that example project locally using: